 Score explanation: Similar to the above explanation, URMC offers several community-facing courses and events regarding PH, but the medical school specifically is not involved in planning these events.
 For example, Dr. Sandra Jee offers PH education for teenagers in the Champion Academy program as mentioned above.
-Additionally, Dr. Valerie Lou works with URMC's Community Engagement Core and teaches principles of PH to Horizons students, a summer program hosted at the Warner School of Education on UR's River Campus that "dedicated to improving the academic and wellness trajectory of students from marginalized families by instilling in them the joy of learning, the skills for success, and the inspiration to realize their dreams."
+Additionally, Dr. Valerie Lou works with URMC's Community Engagement Core and teaches principles of PH to Horizons students, a summer program hosted at the Warner School of Education on UR's River Campus that "dedicated to improving the academic and wellness trajectory of students from marginalized families by instilling in them the joy of learning, the skills for success, and the inspiration to realise their dreams."
 Lastly, Jeffrey Wyatt, DVM, MPH is an attending veterinarian and faculty in the Department of Comparative Medicine at URMC who provides yearly PH education to community members as a conservation ambassador at the Seneca Park Zoo.
 However, medical school administration, staff, faculty, and students are generally not involved in the planning of these courses, and generally are unaware of these opportunities.

-3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not regularly receive communications about planetary health or sustainable healthcare.
+- 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications? - Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.

 Score explanation: Students at URSMD do not regularly receive communication from medical school and/or general hospital administration regarding planetary health or sustainable healthcare.
+However, current sustainable healthcare topics are frequently discussed at our Advisory Dean lunch meetings, though the extent of discussion and topics for discussion are at the discretion of the Advisory Dean.

-4. Does the medical school offer continuing medical education (CME) courses that address planetary health and/or sustainable healthcare?

-Yes, multiple in-person or online CME courses relating to planetary health and/or sustainable healthcare are offered, including at least one with a primary focus of planetary health.

-- Yes, one in-person or online CME course related to planetary health and/or sustainable healthcare is offered. - There are no CME courses on planetary health or sustainable healthcare topics.

-Score explanation: The FLCEHC's Project ECHO offers monthly virtual lectures on a variety of EHand PH-related topics that are each eligible for one hour of CME credit.
+- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers and PH-related topics that are each eligible for one hour of CME credit.
 Past ECHO session topics include "Asthma Triggers and the Environment," "Preventing Tick-Borne Diseases," and "The Local Effects of Climate Change on the Practicing Physician."

+Score explanation: The FLCEHC's Project ECHO offers monthly virtual lectures on a variety of EH-